containerbuildsystem/cachito/README.md

 * `gomod-vendor` - the flag to indicate the vendoring requirement for gomod dependencies.
 If present in the Cachito request, Cachito will run `go mod vendor` instead of `go mod download` to gather dependencies.

+* `include-git-dir` - when used, `.git` file objects are not removed from the source bundle created by Cachito.
+This is useful when the git history is important to the build process.

 ## Nexus

 ### Nexus For npm